-Capital expenditures of NCM LLC have typically been capitalized software development or upgrades for our DCS and advertising proposal and inventory management and audience targeting and data management systems being developed primarily by our programmers and outside consultants, equipment required for our NOC and content production and post-production facilities, office leasehold improvements, desktop equipment for use by our employees, and in certain cases, the costs necessary to digitize all or a portion of a network affiliate's theaters when they are added to our network.
-Capital expenditures for the year ended December 29, 2016 were \$13.3 million (including \$1.1 million associated with network affiliate additions) compared to \$13.0 million (including \$1.1 million associated with network affiliate additions) for the 2015 period.
+Capital expenditures of NCM LLC include capitalized software development or upgrades for our DCS and advertising proposal and inventory management, audience targeting and data management systems as well as digital applications being developed primarily by our programmers and outside consultants, equipment required for our NOC and content production and post-production facilities, office leasehold improvements, desktop equipment for use by our employees, and in certain cases, the costs necessary to digitize all or a portion of a network affiliate's theaters when they are added to our network.
+Capital expenditures for the year ended December 28, 2017 were \$12.3 million (including \$1.9 million associated with network affiliate additions) compared to \$13.3 million (including \$1.1 million associated with network affiliate additions) for the 2016 period.
 The capital expenditures have typically been satisfied through cash flow from operations.
 All capital expenditures related to the DCN within the founding members' theaters have been made by the founding members under the ESAs.
 We expect they will continue to be made by the founding members in accordance with the ESAs.

-We expect to make approximately \$15.0 million to \$16.0 million of capital expenditures in fiscal 2017, primarily for upgrades to our DCS distribution and content management software and our other internal management systems, including our proposal, inventory and audience targeting and data management systems, reporting systems, network equipment related to currently contracted network affiliate theaters, server and storage upgrades and software licensing.
+We expect to make approximately \$19.0 million to \$21.0 million of capital expenditures in fiscal 2018, primarily for \$8.0 million to \$9.0 million of digital product development, \$1.0 million to \$2.0 million of headquarter relocation costs and approximately \$10.0 million in upgrades to our DCS distribution and content management software and our other internal management systems, including our proposal, inventory and audience targeting and data management systems, reporting systems, network equipment related to currently contracted network affiliate theaters, server and storage upgrades and software licensing.
+We expect these digital products to allow us to capture exclusive first party data on our viewers and build our own foundational capabilities for digital ad buying, selling and serving.
 We expect these upgrades and improvements to our management reporting systems, which are intended to provide additional advertising scheduling and placement flexibility for our clients, should enhance our operating efficiencies, including allowing us to better manage our advertising inventory, create more targeted buys and provide more robust campaign data for our advertising clients to help drive future growth.
-Our capital expenditures will increase as we add additional network affiliates to our network.
+Our capital expenditures may increase as we add additional network affiliates to our network.
 We expect that additional expenditures, if any, would be funded in part by additional cash flows associated with those new network affiliates.
 The commitments associated with our operating lease requirements are included in "Contractual and Other Obligations" below.